CMIC-RT/CMIC-RT.github.io/index.md

 ## Project updates

-Our aim is to make the models freely available for research purposes.
-Please check back, as we will continually update this site as additional content becomes available.
+The model is available for non-commercial research at https://xip.uclb.com/product/rt-pal-radiotherapy-paediatric-atlas